DLFMetadataAssessment/Sandbox/entries/environmental-scan.md

 <p><em>Measuring Your Metadata Preconference at Code4Lib 2016</em><br/>Averkamp, Shawn; Miller, Matt; Rubinow, Sara; &amp; Hadro, Josh.<br/><a href="https://web.archive.org/web/20160423172155/https://2016.code4lib.org/workshops/Measuring-Your-Metadata">Information on workshop</a></p>

 <p>This was a hands-on workshop that explored visualization and analysis of metadata using Python and d3.
-The workshop notes point to <a href="https://docs.google.com/document/d/1MGwRcnYZMIpJhuFGgqnJPN06HCvsOwJPnmE-i1NC1Qg/edit">other helpful resources.</a> An outline of the workshop can be found <a href="https://github.com/saverkamp/measure-metadata-workshop">here.</a></p>
+The workshop notes point to other helpful resources.
+An outline of the workshop can be found <a href="https://github.com/saverkamp/measure-metadata-workshop">here.</a></p>

 <p><em>Get Your Recon</em><br/>Harlow, Christina<br/><a href="http://2016.code4lib.org/Get-Your-Recon">Slides</a></p>